6:2 Fluorotelomer sulfonate derivatives: Human health tier II assessment

 The former Queensland Government Department of Environment and Heritage Protection (now the Department of the Environment and Science) has introduced a policy for the environmental management of firefighting foams (Queensland Government, 2016).
 In Queensland, foams containing short-chain fluorotelomers (i.e., fluorotelomers with a perfluorohexyl (C6) or shorter perfluoroalky chain) can be used in situations when they are the only viable option, after firefighting effectiveness, short and long-term health, safety and environmental risks and property protection characteristics have all been appropriately considered.
 However, end-users must be aware of the foam composition and it must be ‘C6 purity compliant’.
 For the purposes of this policy, C6 purity compliant means it must not have greater than 50 mg/kg of total impurities in the concentrate for any compounds where the perfluorinated part of the carbon chain is longer than 6 carbon atoms (e.g. PFOA and PFOA precursors), but excluding PFOS which has a separate impurity limit of 10 mg/kg.
 In addition, there must be no releases to the environment and all releases must be fully contained on site, and all wastes must be disposed of as regulated waste to a facility authorised to accept such wastes (Queensland Government, 2016).

 Existing Worker Health and Safety Controls

-The chemicals are not listed on the Hazardous Substances Information System (HSIS) (Safe Work Australia).
+The chemicals are not listed on the Hazardous Substances Information System (HCIS) (Safe Work Australia).